-A community is a collection of individuals of different species i.
-Each species is present at a given frequency, pi.
-It is useful to think of all the data we have as a metacommunity that we split into two subcommunities.
-(In principle we can split the metacommunity into any number of subcommunities, down to the limit of one individual per subcommunity, but currently Morty is written for two subcommunities.)
+A community is a collection of individuals of different species.
+Each species i is present at a given frequency, pi.
+Morty calculates diveristy of individual communities and between pairs of communities.
+The two communities are referred to as subcommunities, and the two subcommunities together are referred to as a metacommunity.
+(In principle one can compare diversity among any number of subcommunities, but currently Morty is written for pairs.)

 One chooses the subcommunities and the metacommunity based on the question at hand.
 For example, in immunology, we often have immune repertoires from two different individuals and desire some measure of the diversity within each repertoire, and of the overlap between them.
 In this case, each repertoire is a subcommunity and the two subcommunities together form the metacommunity, and our measures will be the alpha diversity of each subcommunity and the beta diversity between them.
-Note that alpha and beta diversity are not dependent on each other and therefore can be measured independently of each other (Jost, 2007).
+Note that alpha and beta diversity are independent of each other and therefore can be measured independently of each other (Jost, 2007).

 There are different ways one can measure beta diversity (Chiu et al., 2014; Jost, 2007; Reeve et al., 2014).
-Following Reeve et al., Morty outputs how representative each subcommunity is for the metacommunity; if two subcommunities of equal size have nothing in common, then each constitutes half of the diversity of the metacommunity, and the normalized representativeness of each subcommunity for the metacommunity is 0.5.
-The normalized representativeness of subcommunity 1 for the metacommunity is ρ1 ("rho-bar 1"), and that of subcommunity 2 is ρ2.
-Note that generally, ρ1≠ρ2; Morty also outputs their average, R.
+Following Reeve et al. 2014, Morty outputs how representative of the metacommunity each subcommunity is; if two subcommunities of equal size have nothing in common, then each constitutes half of the diversity of the metacommunity, and the normalized representativeness of each subcommunity for the metacommunity is 0.5.
+The normalized representativeness of subcommunity 1 for the metacommunity is written ρ1 ("rho-bar 1"), and that of subcommunity 2 is ρ2.
+Note that generally, ρ1≠ρ2.
+Morty also outputs their average, R.

 In addition, also following Reeve et al., Morty outputs β1 ("beta-bar 1") and β2, which are the reciprocals of ρ1 and ρ2.
 The average of β1 and β2 is B. The βi values are interpreted as the effective number of distinct subcommunities "like" subcommunity i that the metacommunity contains.
 In the example above in which ρ1=0.5, β1=2, meaning that the metacommunity effectively contains two subcommunities like subcommunity 1.
 (As another example, if the U.S. state of California is subcommunity 1 and the United States is the metacommunity, β1 would indicate effectively how many distinct California-equivalents the United States comprises.)
 Thus, B is the average effective number of distinct subcommunities present in the metacommunity.